-- 3.13 After the hearing, the Complaints Committee will consider their decision and inform you and the Trust representative of their decision in writing within 5 school days.
+- 3.13 After the hearing, the Complaints Committee will consider their decision and inform you, the Trust representative and, where relevant, the person complained about, their decision in writing within 5 school days.
 The letter will set out the decision of the Committee together with the reasons underpinning that decision.
-The Committee can (by a majority if necessary): - dismiss the complaint in whole or in part; - uphold the complaint in whole or in part; - decide on the appropriate action to be taken to resolve the complaint; - recommend changes to the academy's systems or procedures to ensure that problems of a similar nature do not happen again.
+The Committee can (by a majority if necessary): - dismiss the complaint in whole or in part; - uphold the complaint in whole or in part; - decide on the appropriate action to be taken to resolve the complaint; - recommend changes to the academy's or Trust systems or procedures to ensure that problems of a similar nature do not happen again. - 3.14 The aim of the Committee hearing will be to resolve the complaint and achieve reconciliation between the Academy / Trust and the complainant.
+However, it must be recognised that the complainant might not be satisfied with the outcome if the panel does not find in their favour.
+It may only be possible to establish the facts and make recommendations which will satisfy the complainant that his or her complaint has been taken seriously.